-What’s the Difference?
 The total audience number is exactly what it sounds like: the number of users or subscribers that a company has regardless of if they pay for a subscription or not.
-For example, Pandora has 94 million total monthly unique visitors across our free (ad-supported), Plus and Premium tiers.
+For example, Pandora and SoundCloud have 119 million combined total monthly unique visitors across all tiers.1

 An addressable audience, however, is a subset of the number of total users that advertisers can reach with their marketing campaigns.
-To continue with our own audience example, 92% of our audience is “addressable” as that is the percentage of listeners that use our free, ad-supported version of Pandora.
-Listeners who pay for Pandora Plus or Pandora Premium subscriptions would not qualify as “addressable” because they are not exposed to brand messages.
+To continue with our own audience example, 90% of our audience is “addressable”2—which is the percentage of listeners that use the free, ad-supported version of Pandora.
+Listeners who pay for Pandora Plus, Pandora Premium, or SoundCloud Pro would not qualify as “addressable” because they are not eligible to receive ads.

-In Spotify’s latest Financial Disclosures, they revealed they have 180 million monthly active users globally, but that number includes both addressable and non-addressable listeners, inside and outside of the United States.
+In Spotify’s latest Financial Disclosures, they revealed they have 271 million monthly active users globally,3 but that number includes both addressable and non-addressable listeners, inside and outside of the United States.

-The difference between 180 million total global users and 31 million addressable users in North America is significant to any advertiser.
-So it’s no wonder that there’s confusion.
-This is why it’s well worth it for marketers to do the extra research, and ask for the breakout of addressable vs. non-addressable audience data before committing to any media buys.
+The difference between 271 million total global users and 38 million addressable users in North America is significant to any advertiser, it’s no wonder that there’s confusion.
+This is why marketers need to do the extra research, and ask for the breakout of addressable vs. non-addressable audience data before committing to any media buys.

-According to recent comScore reporting, Pandora reaches 47% more total Mobile App visitors.
-Pandora also reaches 25% more adults aged 25-54 than Spotify.
-Neither of these cases even take addressability into account.
-Imagine the scale difference in these scenarios if 8% pay for Pandora while 45% pay for Spotify.
+According to recent Comscore reporting, Pandora and SoundCloud’s combined audience reaches 75% more total Mobile App visitors4.
+Pandora and SoundCloud also reaches 30% more adults aged 25-54 than Spotify.1 Neither of these cases even take addressability into account.
+Imagine the scale difference in these scenarios if 10% pay for Pandora while 50% pay for Spotify.

 Another important factor to consider whenever looking at where to place your media buys is the amount of time spent with that publisher.
-For example, Edison Research’s latest Share of Ear study reveals that Pandora’s ad-supported daily time spent is more than double the size of Spotify’s.
+For example, Edison Research’s latest Share of Ear study reveals that there is 87% more ad-supported time spent listening on Pandora than Spotify.5

-Examine ALL the numbers: The headline doesn’t always tell the whole story.
+Examine all of the numbers: The headline doesn’t always tell the whole story.
 Dig into the numbers so you can intelligently compare your investment options side-by-side.

 To understand how your brand can get in front of Pandora’s robust addressable audience, get in touch with us here.

-1 comScore Media Metrix, June 2018 P13+ (comScore reports total audience only)
+1.Comscore Media Metrix, December 2019 P13+ (Comscore reports total audience only)